Parish of Drumlease-Killargue

 The Permanent Diaconate in the Diocese of Kilmore:

-Bishop Leo O’Reilly launched the Permanent Diaconate in the Diocese of Kilmore at a special gathering in the Diocesan Pastoral Centre, Cavan, on Sunday 29th November.
+Bishop Leo O’Reilly launched the Permanent Diaconate in the Diocese of Kilmore at a special gathering in the Diocesan Pastoral Centre, Cavan, on Sunday 29th November 2009.
 The launch was attended by representatives from every Parish Pastoral Council in the diocese as well as the priests and representatives of the religious orders.
 The gathering was addressed by Bishop O’Reilly, Fr.
 Gabriel Kelly, the director of the Permanent Diaconate in Kilmore, Rev. Roger Evans a Deacon from the Archdiocese of Southwark in England and his wife Mrs. Maureen Evans and by Fr.
 Gearóid Dullea, co-ordinator of the formation programme for the Permanent Diaconate in Ireland.

 A permanent deacon is primarily involved in works of charity and service, in promoting awareness of the social teaching of the church and facilitating the development of lay ministry in the parish.
 Deacons are also able to proclaim the gospel and preach the homily at Sunday Mass, assist at the altar, perform baptisms, preside at weddings and funeral services and be involved in the ongoing evangelization that is an essential element of parish life in modern Ireland.

 Most deacons work in ordinary full-time jobs and they help the people and priests of the parish in their spare time.
 Those who wish to be deacons must be aged between 35 and 60 at the start of their programme of formation.
 The deacon must work as part of a team and acknowledge and respect the contribution of others from a position of equality.
 Deacons will be ordained to work alongside priests and lay ministers not to replace them.
-For more information please contact Fr.
-Gabriel Kelly, by e-mail at gbkelly@eircom.net or by phone at (048)66348250.

 Eucharistic Adoration:

-Eucharistic Adoration in St. Brigid's Church, Killargue, every Tuesday evening from 7.00 - 8.00pm (Padre Pio Novena - 1st Tuesday of every month).
+Eucharistic Adoration in St. Brigid's Church, Killargue, every Monday evening from 7.00 - 8.00pm (Padre Pio Novena - 1st Monday of every month).

 Masses for Deceased Relatives: